kutzjm/pdsnd_github/README.md

 Project on Data from Bikeshare Users

 ### Description
 Analysis of bikeshare trips based on city and user logged information.
+The user can filter the data by city, month, or day.

 ### Files used
 Files Used: